opentok/opentok-ios-sdk-samples-swift/README.md

 ## Obtaining OpenTok Credentials

-To use the OpenTok platform you need a session ID, token, and API Key.
+To use the OpenTok platform you need a session ID, token, and API key.
 You can get these values by creating a project on your [OpenTok Account Page](https://tokbox.com/account/) and scrolling down to the Project Tools section of your Project page.
 For production deployment, you must generate the